kyleaoman/Hdecompose/README.md

 Decomposition of Hydrogen content of simulation particles into neutral/ionized and atomic/molecular.
 Implementations of Blitz & Rosolowsky (2006) and Rahmati et al (2013).

 **Installation:**

+From pypi:
+ - 'pip install hdecompose'

+From github:
  - Download via web UI, or 'git clone https://github.com/kyleaoman/Hdecompose.git'
  - Install dependencies if necessary (see 'setup.py'), some may be found in other repositories by kyleaoman.
  - Global install (Linux):